Mexican Succotash

 Instructions

 • Bring a large pot of water to a boil.
 Add the ears of corn and boil for 5 minutes.
 Remove and set aside to cool.
 Add the frozen lima beans to the pot of boiling water and cook according to package directions.
 Drain.
-Slice the corn off of the cobs and set aside.
+Slice the corn off the cobs and set aside.

 • Preheat your oven's broiler.
 Slice the poblano in half and remove the seeds and membranes.
 Place the poblano, skin side up, on a baking sheet and broil for 4-6 minutes, until browned but not burnt.
 Place the poblano halves in a small bowl and cover with foil.
 Let steam for 20 minutes, then run cold water over the peppers and peel away the skin.
+Discard the skin.
 Chop and set aside.

 NOTES